booch/presentations/Ruby_Preserves/slides.md

 Wrong Turns
 ===========

-* I made a mistake trying to make relations work in Ruby Preserves
+* I made a mistake trying to make relationships work in Ruby Preserves
-* Tried creating proxy objects for every relation
+* Tried creating proxy objects for every relationship
-    * So relations weren't queried until they were used
+    * So relationships weren't queried until they were used
 * Was generating SQL in the Ruby Preserves code
 * Led to N+1 queries